NEUBIAS/training-resources/_includes/output_saving/exercises/output_saving_imagejmacro.md

 Adapt the below code to change the following:
+1. Specify an output directory
-1. Save the results table as comma-separated data table instead of text-delimited data.
+2. Save the results table as comma-separated data table instead of text-delimited data.
-2. Save the output label image in a different image format (e.g. PNG, JPEG)
+3. Save the output label image in a different image format (e.g. PNG, JPEG).
-3. When running the code, try to specify different output directories
+4. When running the code, try to specify different output directories.

 > ## Solution
 > ```